“The Thinker” by Auguste Rodin – Cleveland Museum of Art

-There are various sculptures of the “The Thinker” around the world.
+There are various sculptures of “The Thinker” around the world.
 They are all usually placed on a stone pedestal.
-The nude male figure sitting on a rock with his chin resting on one hand, deep in thought is often used as an image to represent philosophy.
+The nude male figure sitting on a rock with his chin resting on one hand, deep in thought, is often used as an image to represent philosophy.
+Examples include:

 - “The Thinker” at the Legion of Honor, San Francisco

 - “The Thinker” at the Rodin Museum, Philadelphia

 - “The Thinker” at the Cleveland Museum of Art